Bath Dynamical Decoupling with a Quantum Channel: Mathematical Preliminaries

 The free evolution under the Hamiltonian in Eq.~\eqref{eq:Hamiltonian_decomposition} or~\eqref{eq:Hamiltonian_action} couples the system $\mathscr{H}_1$ to the bath $\mathscr{H}_2$.
 This coupling causes decoherence in the reduced dynamics of system $\mathscr{H}_1$ over time.
-The goal of dynamical decoupling is to suppress this decoherence by dynamically cancelling the interaction part of the Hamiltonian.
-In the next subsection, we introduce how this is usually done in the setting of the standard system dynamical decoupling.
+The goal of DD is to suppress this decoherence by dynamically cancelling the interaction part of the Hamiltonian.
+In the next subsection, we introduce how this is usually done in the setting of the standard system DD\@.